 Police Interrogations in Las Vegas

 Much has been made recently of whether law enforcement is required to tell you the truth when they are interrogating you.
 The short answer is, there is no such requirement.
 If you are being questioned by law enforcement, you should assume that they are not telling you the truth.
-If you are a person of interest, or a suspect in a case, law enforcement will use any technique short of physical torture to gain probable cause or to extract a confession.
+If you are a person of interest, or a suspect in a case like a violent crime, law enforcement will use any technique short of physical torture to gain probable cause or to extract a confession.

 We’ve talked previously about being arrested in Las Vegas, here and here.
 Those articles covered mostly the laws you could potentially break when partying in our city.
 This post continues and expands on that subject by discussing potential issues in dealing with law enforcement either before or after an arrest.